visionelixir/framework/docs/services.md

 - Collector - A service for collecting together metadata to display/record or whatever at a later date
 - Config - A helper to get data from the application configuration
 - Container - A simple service container which all services are resolved through
-- Core - The core of the application, this serves the app, orchestrates the middleware cycle for a request/response etc
+- AppCore - The core of the application, this serves the app, orchestrates the middleware cycle for a request/response etc
 - Database - A way to integrate with databases (currently only PostgeSQL is supported)
 - Environment - A way to handle loading and using variables across different environments